 - Have you set up 1 new daily routine to help you feel grounded?
 I start my days by listing 3 things I’m grateful for and reading Jesus Calling while drinking my 1st cup of coffee.
 (When I miss this routine, my day is a mess!
 So I know this works.)

 - Are you learning something new?
 Something creative and/or useful?
 For instance, what’s the number 1 skill every company wants an employee to excel in?
 Communication!
 A quick search for communication courses on Edex revealed more than 400 free options.

 Practice what works for you.

 Your practice of navigating in the now will bring about a powerful return.
 It will help keep you calm and allow you to concentrate on what you can control during the weeks and months ahead.

 With the utmost belief in you,

 P.S.
 Considering a career change (or are being forced into one)?
 Thinking about going into business for yourself?
-Take my Career Compass assessment to explore the right path for you, right now.
+Let’s explore the right path for you, right now.

 Photos: Cape San Blas, Florida by ©Carole Dupre LLC.
 All rights reserved.